KasunSudharaka/Medication-Reminder-Application/README.md

 This library was used for jhonnyx12/ Horizontal picker, for implementing horizontal date picker for the app.

-    o	  com.google.android.material:material:1.1.0

-this library was used for implementing FloatingActionButton.

-    o	  androidx.cardview:cardview:1.0.0

-this library was used for implementing CardViews

     o	  pl.droidsonroids.gif:android-gif-drawable:1.2.17

 this library was used for implementing Gif Animations.